kylekanos/planck/README.md

 # planck
 Simple python sample to compute planck spectrum in frequency space

-run from command line as
+run from python terminal as

     >> execfile("planck.py")

-or
+or from the command line as

     python planck.py